gogins/csound-extended/Opcodes/MVerb/README.md

 - *eq9* -- Gain of equalizer band 9.
 - *eq10* -- Gain of equalizer band 10.
 - *random* -- Whether (1) or not (0) the randomization of mesh delays is enabled.
-- *rslow* -- Lower limit of mesh delay randomization frequency.
+- *rslow* -- Lower limit of frequency of randomization of mesh delay times.
-- *rfast* -- Upper limit of mesh delay randomization frequency.;
+- *rfast* -- Upper limit of frequency of randomization of mesh delay times.
-- *FBclear* -- Amount by which feedback delays are cleared.
+- *rmax* -- Maximum deviation of mesh delay times.

 The order of processing is: